JochimM/Delfi-PQ_FDIR/README.md

 ### How do we interface with the error simulation to know what part of the memory caused the error?

-The memory address of all error injections will be stored and will be used for the interface with the error analysis software.
+The memory address of all error injections is stored and used for the interface with the error analysis software.

 ### How do we want to visualize the critical memory locations?